In the summer of 2014, the Honors College Director and the Honors Faculty Advisory Council approved the following mission statement:

 We want to help you identify which extracurricular activities will best fit your interests and needs.
 We will help you find internships and research opportunities.
 We’ll put you in touch with service organizations where you can do more than just lend a hand, you can get involved in the inner workings of the organization.
 We’ll help you select international experiences that will meet your academic goals, improve your language skills, and broaden your horizons.
 In other words, we want to provide high quality mentoring for each of you so that you can have a rich experience at UAF but also find the balance that lets you keep your grades up while you explore the world.
 You tell us what you need, and together we will make it happen.

-The Honors Program will hold itself accountable for documenting and assessing student learning outcomes in the following broad areas: critical thinking, breadth of academic experiences, and independent scholarship.
+The Honors College will hold itself accountable for documenting and assessing student learning outcomes in the following broad areas: critical thinking, breadth of academic experiences, and independent scholarship.

 - Critical Thinking